YlloNieR/CheatSheets-lib-pdf-pub/How2 - Spot Boston Dynamics Update.md

-## How2 - set-up - Spot Boston Dynamics
+## How2 - Spot Boston Dynamics Update
 # on Windows
 ## install / upgrade pip and pillow
 ```